natgo/wt-wiki-scraper/wikitext-transpiled/ground/Sd.Kfz.251%2F10.md

 '''Pros:'''

-* Thin armour, does not trigger most APHE rounds fired at it
+* Thin armour does not trigger most APHE rounds fired at it
 * Relatively punchy APCR round and high-velocity
 * Very fast reload
 * High survivability due to a crew of five